Astronomy

 - Comprehensive.
 Sections include Chemical Reactions, Experimental Chemistry, Geology, Inorganic Chemistry, Mineralogy, Organic Chemistry, Petrology, Quantum Chemistry.

-- Chemistry at About.com
+- Chemistry Glossary

 - General Chemistry Online